How To Cat-Proof Your Christmas Tree

 You’ll still want to make sure your cat isn’t chewing up all of the fake branches, but at least you don’t have to worry about her getting poisoned.

 Tips for cat-proofing your Christmas tree

 Now that you know that a fake tree is your best bet, here’s how you can make it as safe as possible for your curious cat.

 According to Dr. Cunningham, the first thing you should do is ensure the tree is stable and secured in its stand to prevent tipping — especially if you have an adventurous climbing cat.

 Rather than having a mess of cables and plugs, keep them out of reach — and covered — so that they’re less prone to being chewed on or causing electrocution.

-According to Dr. Cunningham, there are some options out there for you to use to help deter your cat from going on an adventure in your tree.
-“You can purchase items such as pronged mats, mesh screens for the underside of your tree, or even household items as simple as tinfoil sheets that will discourage your cat from climbing the tree,” Dr. Cunningham said.
+There are some options out there to help deter your cat from going on an adventure in your tree.
+“You can purchase items such as pronged mats [which are uncomfortable, but not painful for your cat], mesh screens for the underside of your tree or even household items as simple as tinfoil sheets that will discourage your cat from climbing the tree,” Dr. Cunningham said.

 “If your cat doesn’t already have a cat tower/tree or hiding space in the home, your Christmas tree is more likely to become the new treehouse,” Dr. Cunningham said.
 “Consider introducing new enrichment items and positive reinforcements to keep kitty away from the Christmas tree.”